UmmeNafisa/Virtual-Education-Fair/README.md

 ## Project
- - you can find here our website : https://virtual-education-fair.netlify.app/ ;
+ - You can find here our website : https://virtual-education-fair.netlify.app/

-### Website KeyWords
+### KeyWords
+- We organise different virtual events with the Faculties who come from Top-Class Universities.
-- People can gain their knowledge about the study of abroad to excel their life
+- You can gain their knowledge about the study of abroad to excel their life
-- People can get the knowledge about Scholership, Funding, Faculty and so on information about different universities
+- You will get the knowledge about scholarship, funding, faculty details and so on information about different universities in abroad
-- We organise different events with Teacher's from Top-Class universities.
+- Events are not free, you have to pay for it.
+- You can find payment amount and details from our website